eeroolli/SalsaAnnotation/README.md

 The predictions of the model can be tested in 3 ways:
 1-From your local terminal, 2-Running Streamlit locally or 3-Running Streamlit in the cloud.
-Because OpenPose needs a large compuattional time without GPU (around 11 hours), we provide the some videos that were already preprocessed with OpenPose.
+Because OpenPose needs a long computational time without GPU (around 11 hours), we provide the some videos that were already preprocessed with OpenPose.